Mountains classification in the Tour de France: Jerseys ranking

+In both case the third rider (or the following eligible rider) will be in polka dot jersey.

 Current situation

 At the top of many climbs in the Tour, there are points for the riders who are first over the top.
-The climbs are divided into categories from 1 (most difficult) to 4 (least difficult) based on their difficulty, measured as a function of their steepness, length, location within the stage (near the start or end), and location in the overall race (early in the race or toward the end).
-A few of the toughest climbs were originally given different individual points scales, and were thus listed as "uncategorised" (Hors catégorie, a term that has since passed into the French language to refer to any exceptional phenomenon); however, since the 1980s in fact the hors catégorie climbs have been given a single points scale and effectively became, despite the name, just a top category above category 1.
-In 2004, the scoring system was changed such that the first rider over a fourth category climb was awarded 3 points while the first to complete a hors catégorie climb would win 20 points.
+The climbs are divided into categories from 1 (very difficult mountains) to 4 (least difficult hills) based on their difficulty, measured as a function of their steepness, length, location within the stage (near the start or end), and location in the overall race (early in the race or toward the end).
+A few of the toughest mountain climbs were originally given different individual points scales, and were thus listed as "beyond categorisation" (Hors catégorie, a term that has since passed into the French language to refer to any exceptional phenomenon); however, since the 1980s, the hors catégorie climbs have been merged into the single scale and have effectively become, despite the name, just a top category above category 1.
+In 2004, the scoring system was changed such that the first rider over a fourth category climb would be awarded 3 points while the first to complete a hors catégorie climb would be awarded 20 points.
 Further points over a fourth category climb are only for the top three places while on a hors catégorie climb the top ten riders are rewarded.
-Since 2004, points scored on the final climb of the day have been doubled where that climb was at least a second category climb.
+From 2004 to 2021, points scored on the final climb of the day were doubled where that climb was at least a second category climb.
+In 2022 and 2023, mountain-top finishes were worth the same number of points as any other climb.